Powered by Community

 Receive an Appraisal Consultation

 The survey and photos will be sent to qualified building materials appraisers who will give you a preliminary value of your donation for $150 plus GST.
 If you choose to go ahead with the project, the appraiser you hire will complete a full appraisal report.
+Usually for $1700.

 3